 ASP.NET Dynamic Data Infrastructure

-This topic describes the layout of ASP.NET Dynamic Data applications and includes information about the folders and files that are created by default when using the Dynamic Data scaffolding.
+This topic describes the layout of an ASP.NET Dynamic Data Web site, and includes information about the folders and files that are created by default.

-You can create ASP.NET Dynamic Data Web applications in Visual Studio 2010 by using the ASP.NET Dynamic Data project templates.
-These templates generate the user controls, templates, and ASP.NET Web files that Dynamic Data uses to create UI for working with data.
+You can create an ASP.NET Dynamic Data Web site in Visual Studio 2008 by using the Dynamic Data Web Site template.
+This template generates the user controls, page templates, and ASP.NET Web files that Dynamic Data uses to create UI for working with data.

 A Dynamic Data Web application requires a MetaModel object and a registered data context.
-The data context can be a LINQ-to-SQL class (an instance of the System.Data.Linq.DataContext class) or an ADO.NET Entity Framework class.
-The data context class should be in the application's App_Code folder.
-For more information, see ASP.NET Dynamic Data Layer Customization.
+The data context can be either LINQ to SQL class (an instance of the System.Data.Linq..::.DataContext class) or an ADO.NET Entity Framework class.
+The data context class should be in the App_Code folder at the root of the application.
+For more information, see ASP.NET Dynamic Data Model Overview.

 The following table describes the files and folders that are created at the root level in an ASP.NET Dynamic Data Web site.